How to Differentiate Between Back Pain and Hip Pain?

 The human back consists of several anatomical structures:

-- Spine: Divided into cervical, thoracic, lumbar spine, sacrum and coccyx.
+- Spine: Divided into cervical, thoracic, lumbar spine, sacrum, and coccyx.

-The hip
+The Hip

-The hip area includes:
+The hip includes:

 Causes of back pain